-Stormwater is the rainwater that flows to drains and then to the nearest stream, lake, pond or coastline.
+Stormwater is the rainwater that flows to drains and then to the nearest stream, lake, pond or coastline (see 10.0 Low impact design).

 It is important that wastewater and storm water are kept separate, because stormwater infiltration into wastewater systems can cause sewage overflows and environmental damage.
 Keeping grey water and stormwater separate from blackwater can further reduce pressure on the treatment system (on-site as well as reticulated systems).
 Wastewater can be treated to high quality and used for irrigation, while the solids can be composted.